kubernetes-sigs/cluster-api-provider-aws/docs/getting-started.md

 The created minikube cluster is ephemeral and should be deleted on cluster creation success.
 During the cluster creation, the minikube configuration is written to `minikube.kubeconfig` in the directory you launched the `clusterctl` command.

+For a more in-depth look into what `clusterctl` is doing during this create step, please see the [clusterctl document](/docs/clusterctl.md).

 ## Troubleshooting

 ## Hanging at "creating bootstrap cluster"